Aishwarya-Hariharan-Iyer/tp/docs/DeveloperGuide.md

 Taking into consideration the extra coupling involved, Alternative 1 was chosen as the current design for Find Command's access to the model.

+**Aspect: Find Command's validation of input keywords:**

+**Alternative 1: (current choice)** All keywords must pass the validation check based on their respective prefixes.
+* Pros: Helps to differentiate between no items being listed because none matched the search criteria and because the criteria was invalid.
+* Cons: The user can only search by valid keywords and thus has less flexibility in choosing inputs.

+**Alternative 2:** The keywords need not pass the validation check for their respective prefixes.
+* Pros: The user has greater freedom in choosing the inputs which is a more familiar experience with respect to other such apps.
+* Cons: There is ambiguity in cases where no items are listed as to whether it is because such an item can never exist in the list or if it does not exist at the time of search.

+Taking into consideration the need for clear system feedback to the user, Alternative 1 was chosen as the current design for Find Command's validation of input keywords

 **Aspect: How Find Command matches a keyword against the target in a given field:**

 **Alternative 1: (current choice)** At least one word in the target must match exactly with the keyword.
 * Pros: The search result is more precise and concise which makes it easier for the user to navigate and the keyword can be validated for each prefix which makes it easier for the user to use a variety of prefixes and keywords.
 * Cons: Partial searches are not supported as the user needs to search by whole words.

 **Alternative 2:** At least a part of the target must match with the keyword.